kasperfg16/p6-swarm/README.md

 # p6-swarm

-6th semester github for our project at AAU.
+github for 6th semester project at AAU.

 ## Disclaimer